Booking

 filter operators

-• is not - Clients that have booked an event with anyone other than selected staff member(s).
+is- Clients that have booked an event with selected staff member(s).is not- Clients that have booked an event with anyone other than selected staff member(s).

 Example Segment: Clients that have never attended any event with specific staff member